Hacking Task Confounder in Meta-Learning: Related Work

 \section{Related Work}

-\textbf {Meta-learning} aims to construct tasks and learn from them using limited data, thus generalizing to new tasks based on the acquired knowledge.
-Typical methods can be categorized into two types: optimization-based \cite{finn2017model, nichol2018reptile, raghu2019rapid} and metric-based \cite{snell2017prototypical, sung2018learning, chen2020variational} approaches.
-They both rely on shared structures to extract meta-knowledge, resulting in remarkable performance on new tasks.
+\paragraph{Meta-learning} aims to learn general knowledge from various training tasks, and then generalize to new tasks based on the acquired knowledge.
+Typical methods can be categorized into two types: optimization-based ~\cite{finn2017model,nichol2018reptile,guo2024self} and metric-based ~\cite{snell2017prototypical,sung2018learning,chen2020variational} methods.
+They both rely on shared structures and bi-level learning mechanisms to learn general knowledge, resulting in remarkable performance on new tasks.
 However, meta-learning still faces the crisis of performance degradation.
-Various approaches have been proposed to address this issue, such as adding adaptive noise\cite{lee2020meta}, reducing inter-task disparities\cite{jamal2019task}, limiting the trainable parameters\cite{yin2019meta, oh2020boil}, and task augmentation\cite{yao2021improving}.
-These methods overlook the influence between tasks during the training process, which is shown to be crucial in the motivation section.
-In this study, we focus on the fundamental causes of performance degradation in meta-training tasks and attempt to find a general method to address this problem.
+Various approaches have been proposed to address this issue, such as adding adaptive noise~\cite{lee2020meta}, reducing inter-task disparities~\cite{jamal2019task}, limiting the trainable parameters~\cite{yin2019meta,oh2020boil}, and task augmentation~\cite{yao2021improving}.
+Despite alleviating performance degradation, they ignore the interaction between tasks, which is shown to be crucial in Section \ref{sec:3}.
+In this study, we analyze the knowledge transfer effects between different training tasks with causal theory, and focus on the fundamental causes of performance degradation in meta-learning.

-\textbf{Causal learning} is an important branch of machine learning, aiming to understand and infer causal relationships between events.
-It models the target with a directed acyclic graph and helps in optimizing the model by eliminating confounders in the causal graph.
-Recent studies \cite{yang2021deconfounded, zhang2020causal, nogueira2022methods} have already shown that it aids deep learning models in unearthing underlying causal factors.
+\paragraph{Causal learning} aims to explore the causal relationships between variables in machine learning, modeling the target with a directed acyclic graph, also known as a causal model.
+It has been shown to aid models in unearthing underlying causal factors ~\cite{yang2021deconfounded,zhang2020causal,nogueira2022methods}.
 Current research attempts to combine causal knowledge with meta-learning methods to address domain challenges.
-Yue et al. \cite{yue2020interventional} removed performance limitations of pre-trained knowledge through backdoor regulation.
-Ton et al. \cite{ton2021meta} utilized causal knowledge to distinguish causes and effects in a bivariate environment with limited data.
-Jiang et al. \cite{jiang2022role} used causal graphs to remove undesirable memory effects.
-While they all combine meta-learning and causal learning, their focus is on addressing problems that differ significantly from ours.
+Yue et al. ~\cite{yue2020interventional} removed performance limitations of pre-trained knowledge through backdoor regulation.
+Ton et al. ~\cite{ton2021meta} utilized causal knowledge to distinguish causes and effects in a bivariate environment with limited data.
+Jiang et al. ~\cite{jiang2022role} used causal graphs to remove undesirable memory effects.
+While they all combine meta-learning and causal learning, their focus is on addressing problems that differ from ours.